CACFP Administrative Manual Section 16.1

 Section 16: Administrative Review Process for Compliance with the CACFP Meal Patterns

-Reviewers will identify the month of review, (defined as the last month the CACFP Operator submitted a claim for reimbursement).
+Reviewers will identify the month of review, (defined as the last month the CACFP Operator submitted a claim for reimbursement), and analyze the menu for the month of review to ensure that:

 • All food components for a reimbursable meal and snack were included.